 Machine Learning’s Greatest Omission: Business Leadership

-Eric Siegel's business-oriented vendor-neutral three course machine learning series is designed to fulfill the unmet needs of the learner, delivering material critical for both techies and business leaders.
+Eric Siegel's business-oriented, vendor-neutral machine learning course is designed to fulfill vital unmet learner needs, delivering material critical for both techies and business leaders.

 By Eric Siegel

-In this article, I identify extraordinary unmet learner needs and address them with a free offering: my business-oriented machine learning course series, which is designed to fulfill those needs – three vendor-neutral courses that deliver material critical for both techies and business leaders.
-If you or members of your team would benefit from taking the course series, see how to access it for free here.
+In this article, I identify extraordinary unmet learner needs that are addressed by my business-oriented machine learning course, which delivers material critical for both techies and business leaders.
+If you or members of your team would benefit from taking the course, see more info and enroll here.

 Machine learning.
 Your team needs it, your boss demands it, and your career loves it.
 After all, LinkedIn places it as one of the top few “Skills Companies Need Most” and as the very top emerging job in the U.S.